Stable Restoration and Separation of Approximately Sparse Signals: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank C.~Aubel, H.~B\H{o}lcskei, P.~Kuppinger, and G.~Pope for inspiring discussions.
+The authors would like to thank C.~Aubel, M.~Baes, H.~B\H{o}lcskei, A.~Bracher, P.~Kuppinger, and G.~Pope for discussions on signal recovery from sparsely corrupted measurements, Mr.~Lan for his careful reading of the manuscript, and G.~Kutyniok for valuable comments on an early version of the paper.
+We also thank the editor and reviewers for their time, which was crucial for the ripening and aging process of the paper.

 This work was supported by the Swiss National Science Foundation (SNSF) under Grant~PA00P2-134155 and by the Grants NSF CCF-0431150, CCF-0728867, CCF-0926127, DARPA/ONR N66001-08-1-2065, N66001-11-1-4090, N66001-11-C-4092, ONR N00014-08-1-1112, N00014-10-1-0989, AFOSR FA9550-09-1-0432, ARO MURIs W911NF-07-1-0185 and W911NF-09-1-0383, and by the Texas Instruments Leadership University Program.